SamTheCoder777/E7-RTA-Helper/readme.md

 and make sure to set `First Pick` from the drop down menu

 > [!TIP]
-> Press `esc` when you are done drafting to turn the tool to idle mode and prevent lag
+> Press `Esc` after drafting to switch the tool to idle mode and reduce lag

 <p align="right">(<a href="#readme-top">back to top</a>)</p>